MSc in Sustainable Urban Development

 Role: Director & Tutor

 For each teaching theme students must satisfactorily complete an essay on a topic chosen by the course director or suggested by the student with approval.

 MSc students are required to submit a dissertation of up to 15,000 words in length.
 It is expected that the student will define their own dissertation topic in consultation with the course director and will engage in self-motivated research throughout their time on the course towards this.
-Please click here for the range of proposals submitted last year by our students.
+Please click here for the range of proposals submitted by previous students..

 The Department offers a full residential and catering facility, with a range of both 3 and 4-star campus accommodation.
 'Number 12', our recently refurbished Victorian on Wellington Square, right next to Rewley House, offers 9 superior en-suite bedrooms.

 Accommodation costs are not included in course fees.
 All students can take advantage of the excellent dining facilities and common room bar, where they may relax and network with others on the programme.
 See CONTED's web site for more detail.